-If a producer field declares a passivating scope and:
+If a producer field declares a passivating scope and has a type that is declared final and does not implement or extend Serializable then the container automatically detects the problem and treats it as a deployment problem.

-the container is able to determine that it is not passivation capable by inspecting its type, then the container automatically detects the problem and treats it as a deployment problem.
+If a producer field declares a passivating scope and doesn't only contain Serializable values at runtime then the container must throw an IllegalProductException.

-In some cases, the container is not able to determine whether a producer method or field is passivation capable.
-If a producer method or field which declares a passivating scope returns an unserializable object at runtime, the container must throw an IllegalProductException.
 If a producer method or field of scope @Dependent returns an unserializable object for injection into an injection point that requires a passivation capable dependency, the container must throw an IllegalProductException